patrick-llgc/Learning-Deep-Learning/installtion_log.md

 - `tf.image_summary` is replaced by `tf.summary.image`
 - `tf.sub` is replaced by `tf.subtract`
 - `tf.mul` is replaced by `tf.multiply`
+- training speed is not only limited by GPU, but also with file I/O.
 - ​